QuiddityAI/InsightHub/README.md

   - Please change and improve wherever needed!
   - And especially before we have any customers, make breaking changes and rename stuff as much as needed to improve the code quickly.
 - Parts that need to be improved the most (especially before any public deployment):
-  - [ ] Authentication + Security: the data-backend code doesn't use any authentication at all yet, the organization-backend only partially.
-Some ports are exposed without authentication / hardening.
-HTTPS proxy is missing.
   - [ ] User registration: currently, no e-mail verification is set up and access rights are not really managed.
   - [ ] docker files and docker compose setup (maybe create different ones for production and development, improve time to update dependencies)
   - [ ] Make sure computation power and OpenAI credits are used responsibly: currently, you could accidentially create millions of embeddings, using all of the CPU for ages, and you could also extract information from millions of items using the ChatGPT API -> we need to implement some sort of limits and / or display how much an action costs / needs CPU.
-  - [ ] switch from sqlite to Postgres for the organization backend
 - Other main TODOs:
   - [ ] De-duplicate and simplify code to generate missing fields of items
   - [ ] allow to export and import Dataset definitions from the Django admin page